elunna/nerfhack-changelog/README.md

 * shriekers can shriek from any distance whenever they see you
 * all spheres explode on death (unless cancelled)
 * all spheres have speed 15 and 0 AC
+* all spheres are tiny (so they can pass through iron bars)
 * skeleton and shade slow attacks are ineffective vs undead
 * soldiers get half as many C-and-K-rations (K-Mod)
 * soldiers and their higher ranks get level, speed, AC, and MR boosts (K-Mod)